SRGBmods/QMK-Binaries/QMK+Weirdness-Outdated-Firmware/framework-v0.2.3/ReadMe.md

 If you accept this, feel free to try these firmware files.
 (Of course as always we recommend VIA builds first!)

+For a guide on installing these: [please read the following](https://docs.signalrgb.com/qmk/framework-16-keyboard-and-macropad).

 # _Make sure to click the download button for your specific firmware, do not save as or view raw!_ #

 ---